-A territory is typical of songbirds but it is also found in a number of other orders of birds.
+A home range is anywhere a bird happens to wander – basically anywhere in its appropriate habitat.
+A territory is a defended area within that home range and is is typical of songbirds but it is also found in a number of other orders of birds.
 A territory may be held by one bird, a pair, or a flock.
 It may be held for all or only part of a year.
 It may be very large such as those held by eagles and provide all the resources the bird needs or only a part and be very small such as nesting territories of cliff-nesting birds such as kittiwakes.
 It may be vigorously defended or loosely guarded.
 Depending on the abundance of the resources, a territory might be closely held one year and not at all the next.
 Typically, territories are defended against others of the same species but may also be defended against other species.

 What are the kinds of territories?